quasarframework/quasar/docs/src/pages/vue-components/radio.md

 title: Radio
 ---

-The Quasar Radio component is another basic element for user input.
+The QRadio component is another basic element for user input.
 You can use this to supply a way for the user to pick an option from multiple choices.

 ::: tip
 Please also refer to the [QOptionGroup](/vue-components/option-group) on other possibilities for creating groups of Radios.